 In its current form, the Smithsonian logo embodies the sun’s radiance as a symbol of knowledge, illuminating the path for each student on their exciting and challenging research journey and the search for truth.
 The modern identity stands out for its harmonious blend of beauty and simplicity.
-While beauty has always been a feature of logos from various eras, minimalism and restraint have peaked in the latest version.
+While beauty has always been a feature of logos across eras, minimalism and restraint have reached their peak in the latest version.

 The decorative elements, ornaments, and designs that once adorned the early prototypes of the logo gradually faded away, much like in a painting where the artist’s sketches give way to the purity of lines and simplicity of forms.
 Today’s logo embodies restraint and professionalism, emphasizing precision, clarity, and minimalism.
 It presents minimal information, but its delivery is so elegant that it symbolizes the Smithsonian University.